 WeChat, China’s biggest social media platform, has quickly become a powerful tool for businesses of all sizes.
 And while WeChat’s organic reach can be quite valuable, many brands are turning to its paid advertising options.
 But is it worth it?
-In this article, we take a closer look at WeChat paid to advertise and explore the pros and cons of this marketing channel.
+In this article, we take a closer look at types of WeChat advertising and explore the pros and cons of using the WeChat advertising platform.

 Every business looking to break into the Chinese consumer market should have WeChat advertising in the Chinese marketing strategy.
 More specifically, any brand that wants to target consumers in China’s top-tier cities needs WeChat ads.

 Besides brands that wish to concentrate their efforts on cities, brands that target a younger demographic will also benefit from WeChat ads.
 Examples of brands that cater to adults aged 18 to 40 are sports, tech, beauty, and fashion.

 For many of these brands, the platform of choice needs to be present on every smartphone.
 WeChat is an all-in-one app that is present in at least 1.2 billion smartphones, making it the app with the highest penetration rate in China.